yungmexx/V-Interact/readMe.md

 ### `GetPointCoords(id) -> vector3 or nil`

-Gives you a point's current position, or `nil` if that id doesn't exist.
+Gives you the coords of a points current position

 ```lua
 local coords = exports['v-interact']:GetPointCoords(pointId)